madetech/learn/core-skills/tdd/remote-services.md

 ## Other Notes

 Strategies for other types of protocols e.g. AMQP, RADIUS, UDP-packets?

 Can explain what testing technique they would recommend to use for a remote service.
+{% endcapture %}
+{% include legacy_markdown_container.html content=content %}